mirainc/custom-menu-samples/gotts-menu/README.md

 4. Creat a new "select" builder input
 5. Populate the "options" section with the aforementioned `menuIds`
    ![Location builder input](menuIds-select.png)
-6. Confirm you are able to make an API request to fetch group data for a given menu/location
+6. Confirm you can make an API request to fetch group data for a given menu/location

 ```
 /v1/groups?tags=<tag>&menus=<menuId>depth=<depth>